sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 ```
 #### DPU State
-2. Though the get_oper_status(self) can get the operational status of the DPU Modules, the current implementation only has limited capabilities.
+2. Though the get_oper_status(self) can get the operational status of the DPU modules, the current implementation only has limited capabilities.
     * Can only state MODULE_STATUS_FAULT and can't show exactly where in the state progression the DPU failed.
 This is critical in fault isolation, DPU switchover decision, resiliency and recovery
     * Though this is platform implementation specific, in a multi vendor use case, there has to be a consistent way of storing and accessing the information.
-    * Store the state progression (dpu_midplane_link_state, dpu_control_plane_state, dpu_data_plane_state) on the host ChassisStateDB.
+    * Store the state progression (dpu_midplane_link_state, dpu_control_plane_state, dpu_data_plane_state) on the host ChassisStateDB using the push model specified in [section: 3.2.4 of SONiC Chassis Platform Management & Monitoring HLD](https://github.com/sonic-net/SONiC/blob/master/doc/pmon/pmon-chassis-design.md)
     * get_state_info(self) will return an object with the ChassisStateDB data
     * Potential consumers: HA, LB, Switch CLIs, Utils (install/repair images), Life Cycle Manager
     * Use cases: HA, Debuggability, error recovery (reset, power cycle) and fault management, consolidated view of Switch and DPU state